 - All presentation teams are required to provide their own laptop.

-- Must provide session handouts for the website by March 31.
+- Must provide session handouts on the app by March 7.

 - Vendor presentations must be partnered with a school district presenter.